Research

 Overview

-The central aim of the Renner Research Group is to develop biomolecular platforms to control solid-liquid interfaces and thin film assemblies.
-In doing so, we are enabling a new generation of technologies with applications in resource recovery, nutrient recycling, biomaterials and energy.
+The central aim of the Renner Research Group is to develop biomolecular platforms to control solid-liquid interfaces.
+In doing so, we are enabling a new generation of technologies with applications in resource recovery, nutrient recycling, and biomaterials.

 Current Research Areas